 Follow the basic requirements before jumping into establishing a startup; any responsibility that is well documented is equivalent to completing half the job.

 Got an idea for a website or an app?
 Wireframe your idea!
-It is not a rocket science.
+It is not rocket science.
 Grab a pen and paper and start sketching how you want the user interface to look like.
 Sketching is involved in any field that involves creativity and construction.
 Every inventor of the olden days used to sketch their inventions before starting to build them.
-Wireframing your idea before you build, is something which every designer should follow.
+Wireframing your idea before you build, is something that every designer should follow.

-5, Good Design: No One Enjoys a Half Cooked Product
+5, Good Design: No One Enjoys a Half-Cooked Product

 The first impression is always the best impression.
 A good design will make your company eye-catching and impressive at first sight itself.
 Get reviews and feedbacks for your design by asking your peers and buddies.
 You can realize many aspects when someone else views your design and reveal what they can interpret it.